Alex Penland

 Alex Penland is a former museum kid.
 They spent their childhood running rampant through the Smithsonian museums, which kicked off an early career as a child adventurer.
 Alex has worked in the field with NASA scientists, linguists, and acclaimed photographers.

 Now a Pushcart-nominated author, Alex currently lives in Scotland while studying for a PhD in Creative Writing at the University of Edinburgh.
 Prior adventures include founding a writing organization in Iowa, a volunteering at the National Zoo in DC, and various enterprises in the field of education.
-Their work has been internationally published in Orion's Belt and Metaphorosis, and is forthcoming in Interzone.
+Their work has been internationally published in Orion's Belt, Metaphorosis, and Interzone.
+They were nominated for a Pushcart Award in 2021 and 2022, and longlisted for the BSFA Award in 2023.

 They hold memberships at SFWA, SOA, BFS, and BSFA.
 Their first novella, Andrion, was recently published through Knight Errant Press.